LuHoo/classical_music/docs/korngold.md

 **Violanta**, Op.
 8, opera in one act (1914–1915), libretto by Hans Müller-Einigen.

 **Much Ado About Nothing** (1920) incidental music to the Shakespeare production at the Palace of Schönbrunn that premiered May 20, 1920.
 Korngold later reworked this music into an orchestral suite Op.
-11. [*Helsinki Philharmonic Orchestra, Mati Turi*](https://tidal.com/browse/track/22820322?u)
+11. [*Mati Turi, Helsinki Philharmonic Orchestra, John Storgards*](https://tidal.com/browse/track/22820322?u)

 **Die tote Stadt**, Op.
 12, opera in three acts (1920)